GAWDILessonRepos/wdi_2_rack_demo_overview/README.md

 #### Create the simplest Rack app possible.
 This mimimal app will show the current time. *That's all*

+To use Rack, provide an "app": an object that responds to the call method, taking the environment hash as a parameter, and returning an Array with three elements:

+* The HTTP response code
+* A Hash of HTTP Response headers
+* The response body, which must respond to each

-We'll use a lambda that will return an array with three entries, the entries will be:
+We'll use a lambda here that will return an array with three entries, the entries will be:
-1. A HTTP Status Code, 200 is the code for OK.
+1. A HTTP Status Code of 200.
+200 is the code for OK.
 2. A Ruby hash that contains the HTTP Response Header fields.
 3. The body of HTTP Request.

-4. It will run the WEBrick server on port 1234 listening for Requests.
+This Rack app will run the WEBrick server on port 1234 listening for Requests.

 ##### Create a Rack app.